|

 Otherwise, the function tries to fit the value into the destination type at runtime as follows.

-• \(\forall x: n + m \le x < n\), where m = std::numeric_limits<std::make_signed<T>>::min() < 0 is the minimal value that can be represented with the signed type, and n = std::numeric_limits<T>::max() + 1 is a number of elements within the additive group \(\mathbb{Z}_n\) represented by the unsigned type T, the value produced by the function is congruent to \((x - (n + m)) + m\) in the additive group \(\{m,\dots, M\}\).
+M = std::numeric_limits<std::make_signed<T>>::max() > 0 is the maximal value that can be represented with the signed type associated with the unsigned T, then signed and unsigned representations of \(x\) are equivalent.
+That is, if val <= M, the function yields the signed value equal to val. m = std::numeric_limits<std::make_signed<T>>::min() < 0 is the minimal value that can be represented with the signed type, and n = std::numeric_limits<T>::max() + 1 is a number of elements within the additive group \(\mathbb{Z}_n\) represented by the unsigned type T, the value produced by the function is congruent to \((x - (n + m)) + m\) in the additive group \(\{m,\dots, M\}\).
 Therefore, if val >= n + m, the function yields the signed value (val - (n + m)) + m.